 The Portfolio Surgeon

-Fixing structural portfolio failures others don’t see — and others don’t own.
+Fixing structural portfolio failures others don’t see and others won’t own.

 Returns bleed slowly.
 Risk accumulates invisibly.
-Everyone thinks the portfolio is “fully hedged”.
+Everyone thinks the portfolio is fully hedged or that the balance sheet is properly managed.

 That is where intervention is required.